 Carolyn is a capable runner and has run some legit mountain races, such as The Rut.
 She’s got a place in Bozeman, which adds to her cred, ha!
 Going into the mountains on your own isn’t the same as running a race in the mountains though.
 In fact, it’s a completely different ballgame when you’re off-trail, without any support, in places that nobody will pass by on their day hike.
 Something as simple as a twisted ankle can instantly change the situation from fun to very serious.
-We wanted to avoid anything like that of course, so I told myself to set aside any expectations and focus on making the trip safe and successful for us both.
-We would do whatever the mountains would allow for us to do, as a team.
+We wanted to avoid anything like that of course, so our plan was to set aside any grand expectations and shoot for a fun and safe outing, however that would pan out.
+We would do whatever the mountains would allow for us to do as a team, in essence.

 Patricia Peak is not often summited but is a relatively short effort from Pine Creek Campground.
 A use trail leads to some class 2 then some easy scrambling over some talus fields and steep scree fields.
-Carolyn was game and handled herself really well (despite carrying a handheld, which gets in the way when climbing).
-We made it to the summit, which was a fairly large, sprawling area of large boulders.
+Carolyn was game and handled herself really well.
+Eventually, the summit was ours.
+It was a sprawling area of large boulders.
 I looked around for a summit register with no luck.
-Finally, I climbed on top of the largest boulder and looked around, then I saw a small pile of rocks on another boulder that looked out of place.
-Sure enough, a small medicine tin was stashed there with the register inside.
+Finally, I climbed on top of the largest boulder and looked around, spotting a small pile of rocks on top of a boulder that looked out of place.
+Sure enough, a small medicine tin was stashed there with the register inside!

 The register is one I will not forget.
 The first entry was from 12-31-1999 and was titled “The Last Day of the Century.”
 It’s always a treat to find a register that’s been up there for more than 20 years, but it was awesome that particular day was the first entry.
 I imagined the person who left it looking out at the same view we were, in the solitude of winter.